jitishaha/Web-Developement/README.md

 # Web-Developement
-Demo of some of the web pages i created in HTML, CSS and JAVASCRIPT.
+web pages in HTML, CSS and JAVASCRIPT.